 There are plenty of crowdfunding websites where you can attract folks who are specifically looking to fund female businesses.
 There are actually a few crowdfunding websites cropping up that are 100% dedicated to female-led startups and women-owned small businesses.
 A couple of them are IFundWomen and WomenYouShouldKnow.
 They not only offer crowdfunding services, but they both have useful tools and resources specifically catered to female entrepreneurs.

 The SBA does not lend to businesses directly.
 However, they set the guidelines for loans which are funded by its partners.
 It’s partners include traditional lenders, community development organizations, and micro-lending institutions.
 The loans are generally guaranteed which reduces the payback risk, making lenders more inclined to approve the loans.
-The SBA guaranteed loans are not only available to women-owned businesses, they are offered to all businesses that do not have access to financing with reasonable terms.
+These guaranteed loans for bad credit are not only available to women-owned businesses, they are offered to all businesses that do not have access to financing with reasonable terms.

 LINE OF CREDIT